-Suryodarmo is having her first museum solo presentation, Why Let The Chicken Run?, Museum MACAN, Jakarta, Indonesia (2020), and will be participating in the upcoming Bangkok Art Biennale 2020: Escape Routes, Bangkok, Thailand (2020) and Asia Society Triennial: We Do Not Dream Alone, Asia Society Museum, New York, U.S.A.
-(2020).
-She has presented her work in various international festivals and exhibitions, including Contemporary Worlds: Indonesia, National Gallery of Australia, Canberra, Australia (2019); Arus Balik – From below the wind to above the wind and back again, NTU Centre for Contemporary Art, Singapore (2019); Reanacting History: Collective Actions and Everyday Gestures, National Museum of Contemporary Art Korea, Gwacheon, South Korea (2017); SUNSHOWER: Contemporary Art from Southeast Asia 1980s to Now, National Art Centre Tokyo & Mori Art Museum, Japan (2017); Afterwork, Para Site, Hong Kong (2016); East Asia Feminism: FANTasia, Seoul Museum of Art, Seoul, South Korea (2015); 8th Asia Pacific Triennale, QAGOMA, Queensland, Australia (2015); 1st Asia Biennial & 5th Guangzhou Triennial, Guangzhou, China (2015).
+Melati Suryodarmo (b.
+1969, Solo, Indonesia) graduated from the Hochschule für Bildende Künste Braunscheweig, Germany under the tutelage of Marina Abramović and Anzu Furukawa with a Meisterschüler qualification in Performance Art.
+She currently lives and works in Solo, Indonesia.
+She presented her work in various international festivals and exhibitions, including her first museum solo presentation, Why Let The Chicken Run?, at Museum MACAN, Jakarta, Indonesia (2020), Bangkok Art Biennale 2020: Escape Routes, Bangkok, Thailand (2020); Asia Society Triennial: We Do Not Dream Alone, Asia Society Museum, New York, U.S.A.
+(2020) Contemporary Worlds: Indonesia, National Gallery of Australia, Canberra, Australia (2019); Arus Balik – From below the wind to above the wind and back again, NTU Centre for Contemporary Art, Singapore (2019); Reanacting History: Collective Actions and Everyday Gestures, National Museum of Contemporary Art Korea, Gwacheon, South Korea (2017); SUNSHOWER: Contemporary Art from Southeast Asia 1980s to Now, National Art Centre Tokyo & Mori Art Museum, Japan (2017); Afterwork, Para Site, Hong Kong (2016); East Asia Feminism: FANTasia, Seoul Museum of Art, Seoul, South Korea (2015); 8th Asia Pacific Triennale, QAGOMA, Queensland, Australia (2015); 1st Asia Biennial & 5th Guangzhou Triennial, Guangzhou, China (2015).